 Principal Contacts

-See Attachment 3 for principal contact information for each of the Parties to the Alaska Master AgreementMaster Agreement and this Operating Plan.
+See Attachment 3 for principal contact information for each of the Parties to the Alaska Master Agreement and this Operating Plan.

 Personnel Policy

 Refer to the Alaska Master Agreement.

 Modification

 Modifications within the scope of this Operating Plan shall be made by mutual consent of the Parties, through the issuance of a written modification signed and dated by all Parties prior to any changes being performed.
 Any Party shall have the right to terminate their participation under this Operating Plan by providing one-year advance written notice to the other Parties.